Gareth (given name)

 Gareth is a Welsh masculine given name.
 The name's popularity in Wales may be as a hypocorism of Geraint, which itself became popular after the famous hero and king of Dumnonia.

-The modern name appears in Le Morte d'Arthur by Thomas Malory, in which it belonged to Sir Gareth, a brother of Sir Gawain and one of the Knights of the Round Table.
-Malory either based the name on Gahariet (a name found in French Arthurian texts) or on the Welsh language word gwaredd, meaning "gentleness".
+The modern name appears in Le Morte d'Arthur by Thomas Malory, in which it belongs to Sir Gareth, a brother of Sir Gawain and one of the Knights of the Round Table.
+Malory either based the name on Gahariet (a name found in French Arthurian texts) or on the Welsh word gwaredd, meaning 'gentleness'.

+Notable people and characters named Gareth include: